Witches' Sabbath: A French connection

-La danse du Sabbat, artist Émile Bayard: illustration from Histoire de la Magie by Jean-Baptiste Pitois (a.k.a.
-Paul Christian), Paris, 1870: circle dance of naked witches and demons around Devil standing on a dolmen atop a tumulus.
+La danse du Sabbat, artist Émile Bayard: illustration from Histoire de la Magie by Jean-Baptiste Pitois (alias Paul Christian), Paris, 1870: circle dance of naked witches and demons around Devil standing on a dolmen atop a tumulus.

-In 1668, a late date relative to the major European witch trials, German writer Johannes Praetorius published "Blockes-Berges Verrichtung", with the subtitle "Oder Ausführlicher Geographischer Bericht/ von den hohen trefflich alt- und berühmten Blockes-Berge: ingleichen von der Hexenfahrt/ und Zauber-Sabbathe/ so auff solchen Berge die Unholden aus gantz Teutschland/ Jährlich den 1.
-Maij in Sanct-Walpurgis Nachte anstellen sollen".
-As indicated by the subtitle, Praetorius attempted to give a "Detailed Geographical Account of the highly admirable ancient and famous Blockula, also about the witches' journey and magic sabbaths".
+In 1668, a late date relative to the major European witch trials, German writer Johannes Praetorius published Blockes-Berges Verrichtung, with the subtitle "Oder Ausführlicher Geographischer Bericht von den hohen trefflich alt- und berühmten Blockes-Berge: ingleichen von der Hexenfahrt und Zauber-Sabbathe so auff solchen Berge die Unholden aus gantz Teutschland Jährlich den 1.
+Maij in Sanct-Walpurgis Nachte anstellen sollen" ("Or, Comprehensive Geographical Report of the high, excellent, old and famous Blockula [lit.
+Block mountains], likewise on the witches' rides and magic Sabbaths that the evil spirits from all Germany are said to hold on those mountains annually on 1 May on Saint Walpurgis' Night").

 Writing more than two hundred years after Pierre de Lancre, another French writer, Lamothe-Langon (whose character and scholarship was questioned in the 1970s), uses the term in (presumably) translating into French a handful of documents from the inquisition in Southern France.
 Joseph Hansen cited Lamothe-Langon as one of many sources.